 As for what you’re hearing, I have to admit that I often focus on the negative.
 Bugs, systemic issues, and critical problems can quickly spread, and for every user that takes the time to rant about the interface, there are at least 100 others who didn’t bother to say anything.
 They left or deleted the app – or even worse, they told people about their terrible experience with your brand.

 If no one’s finding gaping holes or feature meltdowns, watch for patterns.
 Repeated requests or complaints can show you how to improve.
 These comments often point out valid issues, versus people with an axe to grind or a user profile that doesn’t match your target.
 Tangible feedback and opinions can be vastly different animals.
 Keep your eyes and ears open for concrete suggestions that pop up repeatedly.

 Have your launch and retain users, too

 In case you think I’m a total killjoy, I can assure you that I’m not.
 It’s cool to have a buzzy launch party or do some creative, viral marketing.
 Just be sure to keep your eye on the prize: retention.
 Your marketing budget will stretch further and your splashy campaign won’t drain precious resources that could be spent on improving the product.

 Remember that soft launches were created for a reason.
 You get to test the waters and make adjustments without doing the app equivalent of a cannonball dive.
 Most people also love to take part in a beta group.
 They feel like extended team members and often spread the word without any prompting.

 So, forget about building hype.
+User retention and engagement should be the lifeblood of your startup.
 Happy users are loyal users – and that’s the digital sweet spot.